nonchris/discord-bot/README.md

+### This template is currenty based on discord.py 1.7.3
+A migration to d.py v2 will happen in the near future.
 # discord-bot-template
 Generic, functional bot based on discord.py
 Including a custom help command and ping command, utils for easy embed creation, logging configuration, and a general bot setup